jdoleary/Spellmasons/docs/QAProtocol.md

 - Test tutorial ALWAYS on electron build
 - Run `npm run headless-build-only` to check tsc errors which `npm run bun-headless` will not catch

-MONDAY:

-SUNDAY:
-- There is a drawChargesSeed desync.
-Will this cause a desync if client is deathmason?

 NEW Content for July:
+- [ ] After playing a game as deathmason if you switch to spellmason you have no mana
-- Test deathmason discard count on multiplayer (non host)
+- [x] Test deathmason discard count on multiplayer (non host)
-- Test cardmason sync on new multiplayer game
+- [x] Test cardmason sync on new multiplayer game
 - Test wizard picker large and small
     - [x] Make sure wizard picker works in hotseat
 - check soul quantity when loading